prathari02/Cybersecurity-Data-Analyst-Portfolio-/README.md

 <h1>Hi, I'm Prathik! <a href="https://www.linkedin.com/in/prathik-h-698568178/">Health Administrator</a> with interests in Cybersecurity, Information Assurance, and Data Analytics

 <h2>👨‍💻 IT Projects:</h2>
 - 🔭 I’m currently working on:

+  -  Build a Portfolio Site on Docker
+  -  Creating a Virtual Machine and Deploying a Web Server on Azure

 <h2>📺 Coursework and Certifications</h2>